-Ken Waldman has done this full-time for over fifteen years and understands that he's making a real impact, even without a study guide like this.
+Ken Waldman has appeared in such a wide variety of settings that he understands that he's making a real impact, even without a study guide like this.
 But having this guide can deepen the impact Ken Waldman makes.
 Knowing more about the artist, the work, and the subject can lead to a more dynamic lesson for both the teachers and students.
 And make no mistake that it's the teachers who are there day after day, week after week, month after month, who are doing the essential work.